 Whether the use of the word 'Prick' by the Defendant was a material misrepresentation of those goods and services offered by Mr Martinez, or were somehow authorised by or connected with him.

 The Claimant asserted that goodwill subsisted in the use of the word 'Prick' in connection with all his various artistic ventures and collaborations as well the tattoo parlour itself.
 Her Honour Judge Clarke was not persuaded by this.
 She accepted the Defendant's submission that 'although Mr Martinez and the Tattoo Parlour may have a reputation which extends more widely than London, goodwill attaches to trading and not mere reputation' (emphasis added).
-So, the fact that Mr Martinez may well have a kind of 'cult status' in the world in which he operates did not affect the extent of the goodwill that subsisted in the tattoo parlour itself, which was geographically limited to 'a relatively local area around the Tattoo Parlour'.However, as it happened, this area did incorporate the location of Ms Lyon's cactus shop.
+So, the fact that Mr Martinez may well have a kind of 'cult status' in the world in which he operates did not affect the extent of the goodwill that subsisted in the tattoo parlour itself, which was geographically limited to 'a relatively local area around the Tattoo Parlour'.However, as it happened, this area did incorporate the location of Ms Leon's cactus shop.

-Having established this limited – though geographically relevant – subsistence of goodwill in Mr Martinez's tattoo parlour, Her Honour Judge Clarke moved on to the question of whether Ms Lyon's use of the word 'Prick' in her cactus shop was a material misrepresentation of Mr Martinez's store.
+Having established this limited – though geographically relevant – subsistence of goodwill in Mr Martinez's tattoo parlour, Her Honour Judge Clarke moved on to the question of whether Ms Leon's use of the word 'Prick' in her cactus shop was a material misrepresentation of Mr Martinez's store.
 The burden of proof for the Claimant was 'a heavy one' here, since there was no overlap in the goods and services offered by the two stores – in fact, it was concluded that 'it is difficult to imagine two businesses with two less closely related activities'.

 Her Honour Judge Clarke was unable to find that there was any material misrepresentation by the Defendant.
 The physical stores and online get ups of the Claimant and Defendant were polar opposite, the former being dark, eclectic, full of rock and roll and other memorabilia; the latter being bright, minimalist, and (unsurprisingly) full of plants.
 The only similarity was the black painted woodwork on the outside of the store fronts, but even that had an effect that was 'quite different' on a potential customer.